M3 Junctions 2-4a: Smart Motorway

-The project team are planning to hold public information exhibitions to provide further information on the design.
-Further details of these public information exhibitions will be provided on this website once available.
 We are aware of concerns being raised by residents living close to the project route regarding possible noise and visual intrusion issues.
 These concerns have been noted and are being considered as part of the project's ongoing development and design.

 When and where is this happening?